oguz-kolukisa/7880-project/Readme.md

 # 1. Introduction

-Few-shot semantic segmentation (FSS) considers the setting where a model must generate dense masks for categories not seen during training, using only a small support set—commonly 1-shot or 5-shot annotated image–mask pairs.
+Few-shot semantic segmentation (FSS) considers the setting where a model must generate dense masks for categories not seen during training, using only a small support set commonly 1-shot or 5-shot annotated image–mask pairs.
 This formulation is motivated by domains in which large-scale pixel annotation is impractical, including medical imaging, autonomous driving, and robotics.
 The fundamental difficulty is to infer class-specific cues from minimal supervision while retaining boundary-level accuracy.

 ## The Background Context Bias Problem

 Although FSS has progressed substantially, a major bottleneck remains: **background context bias**.
 This occurs when the support and query images contain notably different backgrounds, which can cause substantial feature mismatch and degrade segmentation.

 Most FSS approaches compute prototypes from the foreground regions of the support images (as specified by masks) and then use these prototypes to steer segmentation in the query image.
 However, because CNN features are influenced by surrounding pixels through receptive fields, foreground representations are often “mixed” with background context.
-When the query background differs from the support background, the resulting foreground features can shift—even when the object category is the same.
+When the query background differs from the support background, the resulting foreground features can shift even when the object category is the same.

 **Illustrative example:** Suppose a support image contains a dog on grass, while the query image shows a dog on sand at the beach.
 Even though both contain the same type of foreground object, the extracted “dog” features in the support image may be affected by grass textures and lighting.
 As a result, those features may not align well with the dog in the beach scene, producing weak activation and segmentation errors.

 **Concrete example:** Suppose a cat shown indoors on carpet in the support set but appearing outdoors on concrete in the query image.
 In the support image, the cat’s foreground representation can become entangled with the surrounding lighting and background textures.
-When that representation is transferred to the query image, it may no longer align with the outdoor appearance, causing weak activation on the target and resulting in incomplete masks—or, in the worst case, total segmentation failure.
+When that representation is transferred to the query image, it may no longer align with the outdoor appearance, causing weak activation on the target and resulting in incomplete masks or, in the worst case, total segmentation failure.

 This issue is widespread in few-shot learning yet is often underemphasized in prior work, which implicitly assumes that the feature extractor yields context-invariant foreground features.
 In practice, that assumption frequently does not hold.